Cold pressing and 100% pure ingredients are the key factors to reap the cardiovascular benefits of extra virgin olive oil.

 In comparison, Harlan said “virgin” olive oil, which also comes from the first press, contains about 3% acid.

 In today’s grocery aisle, you must read package labels carefully, and it’s no different when it comes to EVOO.
-Two key warning signs are products without a harvest date and labels that say “packaged” in a certain country, which doesn’t necessarily mean the olives were “grown” there.
+Two key warning signs are products without a harvest date and labels that say “packaged” in a certain country.
+Just because something is "packaged" there doesn’t necessarily mean the olives were “grown” there.

-True EVOO has a shelf life of only 18 to 24 months – manufacturers can ruin the integrity of pure olive oil by adding preservatives or using heating processes to unnaturally extend the life of their products.
+True EVOO has a shelf life of only 18 to 24 months.
+Manufacturers can ruin the integrity of pure olive oil by adding preservatives.
+Olive oil can also be ruined by or using heating processes to unnaturally extend the life of their products.

 Likewise, a company that is only “packaging” in certain countries to impress or “fool” buyers under the guise of “quality” may also not have your best interests at heart.

 Experts advise consumers to look for products in darker bottles, as that is a natural way to increase shelf life.
-Other good signs are labels that state “cold pressed” and indicate the EVOO was produced by a reputable family company or farm.
+Other good signs are labels that state “cold-pressed” and indicate the EVOO was produced by a reputable company or farm.

 If you see the North American Olive Oil Association (NAOOA) or the International Olive Council (IOC) listed, these are organizations that verify the contents of a bottle actually meet olive oil standards.